Meyers & Flowers Files Wrongful Death Lawsuit Against Schaumburg Apartment Complex As A Result Of The Rape And Murder Of Tiffany Thrasher

 Today, Meyers & Flowers Partners Ted Meyers, Craig Brown and Jonathan Mincieli filed a wrongful death lawsuit on behalf of the Estate of Tiffany Thrasher against Home Properties Schaumburg LLC, Estrella Drywall Inc. and Bulmaro Mejia-Maya.

 Tiffany Thrasher was a beautiful 33-year-old woman who was adored by everyone who knew her.
 She signed her lease and moved into Unit #1201 at the Lakes of Schaumburg on March 13, 2017.
-She selected the Lakes of Schaumberg because Home Properties marketed the apartment complex as being a safe, bucolic place.
-The property management company assured her they met the Schaumburg Crime Free Apartment Ordinance, which included performing criminal background checks on all applicants and would not renting an apartment to any person with a violent criminal history.
+She selected the Lakes of Schaumburg because Home Properties marketed the apartment complex as being a safe, bucolic place.
+The property management company assured her they met the Schaumburg Crime Free Apartment Ordinance, which included performing criminal background checks on all applicants and would not rent an apartment to any person with a violent criminal history.

-The Village of Schaumburg enacted the Schaumburg Crime Free Apartment Ordinance in 2003, in response to a dramatic increase in violent crimes occurring in a large apartment complexes in the Village.
+The Village of Schaumburg enacted the Schaumburg Crime Free Apartment Ordinance in 2003, in response to a dramatic increase in violent crimes occurring in large apartment complexes in the Village.
 The ordinance requires landlords to maintain and improve the quality of rental housing within the community and is designed to protect their tenants from violent crimes.

 On October 3, 2016, months before Tiffany moved in, Home Properties rented Unit #1307, a two-bedroom apartment, to a Florida company called Estrellas Drywall.
 Home Properties knew six or more transient workers lived in this apartment in violation of Village ordinances.
 One of the tenants included Bulmaro Mejia-Maya.

 Home Properties also violated the Crime Free Apartment Ordinance because they did not: